-- A foundation for risk identification and management (see DAG DAG CH 3–4.1.5.
-Risk Management Process).
+- A foundation for risk identification and management (see DAG SE Guidebook, Section 4.1.5 Risk Management Process).

-- Quantitative measures supporting the Technical Assessment process (see DAG CH 3–4.1.3.) identifies system maturity.
+- Quantitative measures supporting the Technical Assessment process (see Section 4.1.3 Technical Assessment Process.) identifies system maturity.

-- An accurately constructed and resourced IMS supporting the assignment of Earned Value.
+- An accurately constructed and resourced Integrated Master Schedule (IMS) supporting the assignment of Earned Value.

 The resulting program cost estimates and risk assessments are essential to support milestone decisions, establish the plan for accomplishing work against which contract performance is measured and enable mandatory program certifications (e.g., 10 USC 2366a or 10 USC 2366b).

-Technical planning includes the program’s plan for technical reviews and audits (see DAG CH 3–3.3.).
+Technical planning includes the program’s plan for technical reviews and audits (see SE Guidebook, Section 3).
 It should also account for resources (skilled workforce, support equipment/tools, facilities, etc.) necessary to develop, test, produce, deploy and sustain the system.